Background

 I moved to Plum Island in 2011 & adopted a rescue dog from Arkansas named Roxy in 2012.
 We’ve walked the beach almost every morning, year-round since.

 I’ve discovered that like things float together.
 Some days I might find 6 or 7 tennis balls, other days the wrack line is a trail of colorful bottle caps.
-Once, two Monopoly houses washed up on the same day about a half a mile apart.
+One day, I found two Monopoly houses washed up about a half a mile apart.

 All these items individually don’t say much, but together, they tell the story of all of us; what we value, consume, discard, hold nostalgic.